go2hx/go2hxdoc/README.md

 -----

 - Fix Typedef Haxe code display to be correct
+- Fix markdown index links to funcions with underscore in the title
 - Fix to document all `stdgo` core functionality e.g. document abstract use in stdgo/GoString.hx
 - Generate, or document how to generate, Haxe test code, at least for top-level `_ "packages"`
 - Put test results into central JSON in order to skip if already done when re-building documentation